dacodekid/dacodekid.com/content/gist/business-analysis/processes/select-and-approve-requirements.md

 next: false
 ---

-## Select and Approve requirements
+## Select and Approve Requirements

 Selecting and approving requirements is pivotal in ensuring that stakeholders have a mutual understanding and agreement on what the product team will build.
 This process guides decisions about the construction or modification of a product.